-In an interview with Comic Book Resources, Jed Whedon, producer of Agents of SHIELD, said the show's disappointed viewership shouldn't be expecting so much, even though the show had been hyped extensively and deters criticism over the slow pace and rather lackluster characters, not unsimilar to the response of Ultimate Spider-Man (both headed by Jeph Loeb).
+In an interview with Comic Book Resources, Jed Whedon, producer of Agents of SHIELD, said the show's disappointed viewership shouldn't be expecting so much, because it's a TV show being compared to movies.
+It doesn't have the same budget and it works in a different medium.

 Several reviewers have criticized Jon Stewart of The Daily Show fame for his reliance on a double standard: he can satirize political and religious figures, but when they attack his arguments, he counters that his show is supposed to be a joke.

 Many of the criticisms heaped on No More Heroes, notably the rather empty overworld, bad driving physics, and generally low-scale environment assets, were deflected by the fanbase by saying that the creator meant to lampoon games like Grand Theft Auto by deliberately making a clunky overworld.
 It's not certain how true this explanation actually is, since in the Playstation3 port part of the overworld is actually blocked off because absolutely nothing happens in that particular section.

 Inverted: This is a complaint about Saints Row: The Third: While it's only meant to be a mindless, over the top affair of action and violence, many, especially fans of Saints Row 2, criticised the plot as a case of They Just Didn't Care since it doesn't seem to have been written all too well.